Start Exploring

 Why choose Ethiopia for your next luxury adventure?

 Ethiopia holidays can be summed up as ‘luxury adventure travel’ and ‘exclusive and privately guided safaris’.
-I clarify – ‘luxury’ in this case doesn’t mean gold taps and spas, in this case, luxury refers to space and exclusively, having vast areas to oneself without hordes of visitors.
-That does not mean you will be uncomfortable, far from it, but Ethiopia simply doesn’t have mass tourism.
+Luxury in this case refers to space and exclusively – having vast areas to yourself without hordes of visitors – as Ethiopia simply doesn’t have mass tourism.
 Privately guided safaris are the best and most meaningful way to explore this extraordinary country.

 To help you plan your journey, I’ve compiled a guide to some of Ethiopia’s most fascinating destinations, focusing on unforgettable experiences and the sights you simply can’t miss.